ApotropaicTroper/One_Smart_Toaster/README.md

 Object naming convention:
  - Classes should be named in UpperCamelCase
- - Methods should be named in lowerCamelCase
+ - Methods should be named in lowerCamelCase or snake_case
  - Variables should be named in snake_case
+ - preferred style: PEP 8